Monday, 26 September 2022

 Sunny September (so far)

 It has been a good start to September, with the weather here in Ullapool continuing to be sunny and mild.
 According to the weather forecast, tomorrow will be the last good day before the weather breaks and becomes more autumnal.
 We have stayed mainly close to home, relaxing out in the garden in the hammock while James has repaired the old bench which we inherited with the cottage.
-The cats have delighted in our company, observing James’ work, or following me down the lane while I was taking end of the summer photos.
+The cats have delighted in our company, observing James’ work, or following me down the lane while I was taking end of summer photos.
+I had a long phone chat with Jackie; the cancer has woken up again (her words) but she and her team of doctors have a plan for new treatments.

 Meanwhile James continued his quest to climb all of the Scottish Corbetts by walking up Ben Arkle at Laxford Bridge.
 He arrived home tired but happy and we had Lochinver pies for dinner.